-- 2. Place the remote key in the remote key pocket. - With the vehicle in P (Park) or N (Neutral), press the brake pedal and ENGINE START/STOP.
+- 1. Place the remote key in the center console bin. - 2.
+With the vehicle in P (Park) or N (Neutral), press the brake pedal and ENGINE START/STOP.

 Replace the remote key battery as soon as possible.

 Battery Replacement

 Never allow children to play with the remote key.
 The remote key contains a small battery, which can be a choking hazard.
 If swallowed, internal burns can occur, resulting in severe injury or death.
 Seek medical attention immediately if a battery is swallowed.